 Well-established relationships between business owners and their lenders are part of what makes a bank so attractive to an acquirer.
-When the lending relationship changes, the acquiring bank needs to reassure legacy clients that they value their partnership.
+When the lending relationship changes, the acquiring bank needs to reassure legacy clients that they value their partnership through merger communications.

 With very few exceptions, businesses require different messaging than retail customers.
 And organizations that use treasury management services need more hand-holding than less sophisticated relationships.

 Bank Merger Marketing’s leadership team started their careers as commercial bankers.
 This first-hand experience provides the perspective needed to empathize with the uncertainty a merger creates for acquired bankers and their clients.

 1. Assume that some acquired business clients made a choice NOT to bank with the acquiring institution.

 2. Communicate with acquired relationship officers frequently so they can set appropriate expectations for their clients.